pfsense/docs/source/general/can-i-sell-pfsense.rst

-software, for example the guidelines do not permit someone to offer "Installation of pfSense® software" as a service or to sell a device pre-loaded with pfSense® software to customers without the prior express written permission of ESF pursuant to the trademark policy as referenced in the `RCL Terms and Conditions`_.
+software, for example the guidelines do not permit someone to offer "Installation of pfSense® software" as a service or to sell a device pre-loaded with pfSense® software to customers without the prior express written permission of ESF pursuant to the `trademark policy`_.

 Example 1: A consultant may offer firewall services (e.g. "Fred's Firewalls"), without mentioning pfSense® software or using the logo in